Practice Management Blog

 The Practice Name Team

-Whichever option works for you, be sure to make your policies clear so that clients are not stuck with an unexpected bill.
-Especially in these difficult financial times, it can be stressful for clients to have to pay money they haven’t budgeted.
+Whichever option works for you, make your policies clear so clients won’t be stuck with an unexpected bill.
+Especially in these difficult financial times, it can be stressful for clients to make payments they haven’t budgeted.

-Remember to spend time evaluating the costs of running your practice and looking at the importance of your time when deciding whether or not to charge a no-show or late cancellation fee.
+Remember to evaluate the costs of running your practice and consider the value of your time when deciding whether or not to charge a no-show or late cancellation fee.

-Whatever you do, make sure that you look after the financial health of your practice, and don’t be afraid of offending your clients with clear, reasonable boundaries.
-Because, chances are, having clear, precise policies will not push away loyal clients, and you may even be able to shed some of your more demanding clients in the process.
+Whatever you do, ensure that you look after the financial health of your practice, and don’t be afraid of offending your clients with clear, reasonable boundaries.

 Share this on: